John Lewis (Virginia colonist): Death and burial

 John Lewis Memorial at Gypsy Hill Park in Staunton, Virginia.

-Lewis wrote his will on 28 November 1761, and died at age 84 on 1 February, 1762.
-He is buried on what was, at the time, his Bellefonte estate outside Staunton, near the Regional Wastewater Treatment Plant.
+Lewis wrote his will on 28 November 1761, and died at age 84 on 1 February 1762.
+He is buried on what was, at the time, his Bellefonte estate outside Staunton, near the present-day Regional Wastewater Treatment Plant.
 His grave marker is inscribed with these words:

 "Here lies the remains of John Lewis who slew the Irish Lord.
 Settled Augusta County, located the town of Staunton and furnished five sons to fight the battles of the American Revolution.
 He was the son of Andrew Lewis and Mary Calhoun and was born in Donegal County, Ireland in 1678 and died Feb'y 1st, 1762, aged 84 years.
 He was a brave man, a true patriot and a friend of liberty throughout the world.
 Mortalitate relicta vivit immortalitate inductus.
 (Latin: "Having left mortality, he lives clad in immortality.")"

 His son Dr. William Lewis inherited his father's lands in the Beverly Manor tract and the following year bought from William Beverly's eldest son and administrator, Robert Beverly two additional parcels there, of 320 acres and 120 acres, in what would become Botetourt County in 1770.
 Dr. William Beverly surveyed the land in 1763, which included the tract that included Sweet Springs, in what became Monroe County in 1799.
 William had already named his son John Lewis (1755-1823) after his father, and after the American Revolutionary War, in which Dr. William Lewis served as an infantry colonel and his brother Andrew Lewis as General, they developed the area above the headwaters of the James River.